nyrkovalex/get.me/README.md

 4. Download [get.me.jar](https://github.com/nyrkovalex/get.me/releases/download/v0.1-alpha2/get.me.jar)
 and put it under your `$JARPATH`.
 This is the first and non-stable version of Get.Me which will be able to update itself later
-5. Test your setup trying to install let's say [this project](https://github.com/nyrkovalex/migrate.me) by running `run.me get.me https://github.com/nyrkovalex/migrate.me`.
-You should see some maven build output and if everything goes fine you'll get a `migrate.me.jar` under your `$JARPATH` directory.
+5. Test your setup trying to install let's say [this project](https://github.com/nyrkovalex/get.me-example) by running `run.me get.me https://github.com/nyrkovalex/get.me-example::0.0.2`.
+Notice the part after `::` it is tag or branch name.
+If omitted `get.me` will download the default branch.
+You should see some console output and if everything goes fine you'll get a `get.me-example.jar` under your `$JARPATH` directory.
-You may now try running it with `run.me migrate.me`.
-This should print you an error message about missing `migrate.me.json` that means everything went fine.
+You may now try running it with `run.me get.me-example`.
+This should print you its version and finish.
+If it did then everything went fine.

 # How can I make my software installable by Get.Me?